Safta Jaffery: Taste Music and Taste Media

 In 1996, Jaffrey co-founded two new companies, Taste Media, Ltd. and Taste Music, Ltd. As co-owner and managing director for both companies, Jaffery secured numerous territorial worldwide license record deals with various independent and major labels with a portfolio of artists including Muse, Vega 4, One Minute Silence, Shed Seven, Sundae Club and Serafin.
-Under his management, the company's artists sold more than 5 million copies across six album releases combined, achieving numerous platinum awards, one IFPI Award and 15 gold award sales discs.
 Artists represented by Taste Media also achieved Brit Awards, Q Awards, NME Awards, Kerrang!
 Awards, Music Week Awards and MTV Music Awards.
 In 2005, Warner Music purchased Taste Media, although Jaffrey retained the name logo and brand and re-launched the company in 2008.

-Jaffrey retained the highly successful music publishing company.
-Presently the company represents a wide range of quality songwriters, artists and bands including Muse, Shed Seven, Buffseeds and Sundae Club.
-New signings include the Animal Farm, co-venture projects Rosalita and Ejectorseat.
-Internationally, Taste Music has partnered with the likes of Warner/Chappell Music (UK & Spain), Universal Music (Germany), Mushroom Records (Australia), Naive SA (France), Watanabe Productions (Japan), Cafe Concerto (Italy), Strictly Confidential (Benelux) and Sony/ATV Music Publishing (Korea), amongst others.

 In 2010, Taste Music was sold to Warner/Chappell Music.

 Muse collaboration

 Jaffery was introduced to Muse in 1997 through Dennis Smith, co-founder of Taste Media and owner of Sawmills Studio where Muse recorded their first EP.
 In 1998, he secured a six-album co-label record deal with Maverick Records in the United States, Canada and Mexico, and a three-album co-label licensing deal with the small UK division of Mushroom Records – an Australian label, for the UK, Ireland and Australia.

 Taste Media signed a six-album record deal with Muse in 1998, under which Jaffery and Smith would manage the band for free, having already been contractually granted the recording and publishing rights.
 Together, they executively produced the band's first 3 studio albums, Showbiz, Origin of Symmetry and Absolution.
 In 2005, Jaffery and Smith relinquished their roles as Muse's management, although they still retained their record contract.
 After the three albums had been released, all of the international licensing deals expired and both Maverick and Mushroom Records were bought by Warner Music.
 Muse's contract was sold to Warner, with Jaffery retaining the Taste company name and logo.
 Jaffery bought out Smith's stake in Taste Music, and remains the publisher for Muse's first three albums.